4c74356b41/4c74356b41.github.io/_posts/2019-01-30-how_to_install_aks_with_calico_enabled.md

     "networkProfile": {
         "networkPlugin": "azure",
         "networkPolicy": "calico", // set policy here
-        "serviceCidr": "xxx",
+        "serviceCidr": "xxx", // IP range from which to assign service cluster IPs.
+It must not overlap with any Subnet IP ranges.
-        "dnsServiceIP": "yyy",
+        "dnsServiceIP": "yyy", // IP address assigned to the Kubernetes DNS service.
+It must be within the Kubernetes service address range specified in serviceCidr.
-        "dockerBridgeCidr": "zzz"
+        "dockerBridgeCidr": "zzz" // IP range assigned to the Docker bridge network.
+It must not overlap with any Subnet IP ranges or the Kubernetes service address range.
     }
   }
 }
 ```

-Unfortunately, helm doesnt seem to work (I suspect this is because `kubectl port-forward` which helm relies on doesnt work as well ).
+Unfortunately, helm doesnt seem to work.
+I suspect this is because `kubectl port-forward` (which helm relies on) doesnt work as well.

 More reading:
 1. https://github.com/Azure/AKS/blob/master/previews.md